One very cold and snowy evening in Colorado, I was looking through my pantry asking myself the age old question, “What can I make for dinner tonight?”

 Sometimes, it’s good to be stuck in a snowstorm.
 It’s like your very own episode of Chopped.
 I ended up recruiting some stray items from the fridge, and it turned into this delicious Mandarin orange avocado salad recipe.

-While this salad came together in the dead of winter, it really works well in any season.
+While I made this salad for the first time in the dead of winter, it really works well in any season.
+Avocado and oranges belong together.
 The acidic sweetness of the mandarin oranges plays off the creamy avocado and is complimented by the savory scallion.
-Every crunchy bite is full of refreshing flavor.
+The celery and walnuts bring a nice contrasting texture.
+Basically, every crunchy bite is full of refreshing flavor.

 I recommend soaking the celery in some ice water for, at least, 15 minutes before chopping it.
 I like my celery super crisp, and this does the trick every time.
 You can also use a different sweetener than agave.
 I like it, because it is already in liquid form and incorporates into dressings very easily.
 If you want to use regular table sugar, have at it.

 Mandarin Orange Avocado Salad

 1 tsp agave (OR the sweetener of your choice)

 4 celery stalks, chopped on a bias

 10.5 ounce can o mandarin oranges packed in juice, drained

 1 scallion, chopped